Publishing Your Applications with GoReleaser

 Getting a Github Token⌗

-Visit Settings / Developer Settings / Personal access tokens, click the Generate new token
+Visit Settings / Developer Settings / Personal access tokens, click the Generate new token button, generate a new Token, and save the Token to the ~/.config/goreleaser/github_token file.

 Tagging Your Project⌗